miguel-mzbi/Project-Management-Dynamic/README.md

 ###Problem 3: *Task for Alex*
 For the full explanation of the problem, visit [Code Chef](https://www.codechef.com/problems/ALEXTASK)

+To run, just execute Alexey in terminal.
+The program will ask for the parameters in terminal.

+     ./Alexey

 As input:

  1. The first line contains the integer T (Quantity of test cases to process.
 Each test case consist of 2 input lines).